wlh18/javascript-2/ReadMe.md

 //Take a minute and acquaint yourself with how this array is put together.
 ```

 > Note: For now, don't worry about the `this` in the `sayHi` function.
 We will dive into what that means later.
-For now, just understand that it is telling the function to reference the name property on the same object it is attatched to.
+For now, just understand that it is telling the function to reference the name property on the same object it is attached to.

 Accessing specific properties inside of an array of objects works exactly how you would expect it to: